gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday June 22,
+* Monday June 29,
   8:00pm [Mountain][mtn]:
   We will
+  begin
+  discussion at page 1 of
+  the new ARI paper, ["A Pro-Freedom Approach to Infectious Disease"](https://newideal.aynrand.org/pandemic-response/)
+* Deferred:
-  continue
+  We continue
   discussion at page 155 in
   the section "Texbook of Americanism Today", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]